 Building for the common good | by Alessandra Coppa

 The approach to architectural design embraced by Pia Durisch and Aldo Nolli stands out for its consistency and its focus on socially useful projects, heritage preservation and city architecture.
-These characteristics were evident right from their very first works, from the House for a Sculptor in Mendrisio in 1998 – a radical project that involved restoring a mediaeval building to its original state by stripping away the various additions that had been made over the centuries and constructing a new reinforced concrete interior – to the project for the MaxMuseo in Chiasso, a project that involved transforming an old abandoned garage located opposite the Cinema Teatro in a run-down area of the town’s historic centre.
+These characteristics were evident right from their very first works, from the House for a Sculptor in Mendrisio in 1998 (a radical project that involved restoring a mediaeval building to its original state by stripping away the various additions that had been made over the centuries and constructing a new reinforced concrete interior) to the project for the MaxMuseo in Chiasso (which involved transforming an old abandoned garage located opposite the Cinema Teatro in a run-down area of the town’s historic centre).

 How did you come to set up your firm?

-Durisch + Nolli was formed through close cooperation between me and Pia Durisch, a partnership that has continued for more than 30 years.
+Durisch + Nolli was set up by Pia Durisch and myself as a result of a partnership that has lasted for more than 30 years.
 We have the same professional background and academic training and share our professional and private lives.
 Together we follow all the firm’s projects.
 We both teach, an activity we see as an opportunity for personal growth and for developing our architectural beliefs together with our students while making our professional expertise available to the younger generations.
 For years we have been working with professional and cultural associations, promoting competitions as merit-based tools and the diffusion of architectural culture or “Baukultur”.